bullet-train-co/showcase/README.md

 Each sample shows the render time in milliseconds and the allocation count so it's easier to spot if there's something different happening between your samples.

 ## What can I showcase?

+Add a partial in `app/views/showcase/previews` and it'll show up in Showcase's sidebar menu.

+So `app/views/showcase/previews/_button.html.erb` will add top-level Button page.
+Directories are respected so a `app/views/showcase/previews/deeply/nested/_partial.html.erb` file will create Deeply > Nested > Partial in the sidebar.

+Within each partial preview file, you get access to a `showcase` local variable.
+Here's some examples of using it, and what you can showcase in your app or engine.

 ### Rails partials